uaf-t3/t3x/README.md

 - Attempt to update t3x using git

 `t3x sanity`
-- tries to ensure all the tool dependancies for t3x are done
+- Tries to ensure all the tool dependancies for t3x are done
-- this is done as part of bootstrap but can be run again later to ensure any new dependancies are available.
+- This is done as part of bootstrap but can be run again later to ensure any new dependancies are available.

 ### Tools